raspberrypilearning/mandala/en/step_3.md

 ![Animation showing the editing of 'my blocks' to add in extra parameters.](images/edit-parameter.gif)

+--- /task ---

 --- task ---

---- /task ---

-Add the follwoing blocks to your script:
+Add the following blocks to your script:

 ![The shape sprite.](images/shape_sprite.png)